 Thus, the present study sought to examine variables associated with perceptions of gender non-conforming men, such as perceiver gender, relationship status, and gender role ideology.
 One hundred and thirty-five adults completed an online survey and were exposed to either a gender conforming or gender non-conforming target.
 Participants rated their perceptions of the target’s warmth, competence, likability, and romantic partner suitability.
 The findings indicated that the gender conforming man was rated higher on dimensions of competence and lower on dimensions of warmth, while the gender non-conforming man was rated higher on dimensions of warmth and lower on dimensions of competence.
 Furthermore, participants rated the gender non-conforming man higher in romantic partner suitability than the gender conforming man.
 However, there were no significant interactions for perceptions of non-conforming men with regard to participant gender, relationship status, or gender role ideology.

 Atkinson, Ciara A., "Perceptions of Gender Non-Conforming Men: The Impact of Perceiver Gender, Relationship Status and Gender Role Ideology" (2017).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 50.